Subgraph Entropy: Introduction

 \section{Introduction}

 For any $g \geq 2$, there is a constant $\beta_g$ such that for any closed hyperbolic surface $X$ there is a collection of $3g-3$ curves on $X$ that are pairwise non-isotopic where each has length at most $\beta_g$.
 The existence of such a constant $\beta_g$ was first shown by Bers \cite{ar:Bers74}, and the minimal such number $\beta_g$ is called the \emph{Bers constant}.
 This constant plays a key role in understanding the topology of moduli space, the geometry of the mapping class group and of hyperbolic $3$-manifolds, and the structure of Teichm{\"u}ller space (\cite{Farb2012}, \cite{ar:M96}, \cite{ar:MM00}, \cite{ar:Brock03}).
 Other important estimates include the work of Buser \cite{th:Buser80}, Buser-Sepp{\"a}l{\"a} \cite{ar:BS92}, and Schmutz \cite{ar:schmutz94} on the growth of the Bers constant and related functions, such as the maximal length of a systole as a function of the topology of a given hyperbolic surface.
+The best known bound on the Bers constant is due to Parlier~\cite{ar:Parlier24}.

 Over the last 40 years, techniques from the study of hyperbolic surfaces have played an influential role in studying the moduli spaces of metric graphs and the outer automorphism group of a free group (\cite{ar:Bestvina}, \cite{ar:BestvinaFeighn}, \cite{ar:CullerVogtmann}, \cite{ar:Kao}, \cite{ar:PS14}, \cite{ar:ACR23}).
 For example, the second two authors and Rieck \cite{ar:ACR23} studied a pair of piecewise Riemannian metrics on the Culler-Vogtmann Outer Space that were inspired by the \textit{thermodynamical interpretation} of the Weil-Petersson metric on Teichm{\"u}ller space, due to Wolpert, McMullen, and Thurston (\cite{ar:Wol}, \cite{ar:Mc}).
 It was Thurston who first defined a Riemannian metric on Teichm{\"u}ller space by considering a limit of Hessians associated to a sequence of ``randomly'' chosen closed geodesics; later, Wolpert confirmed that this was a multiple of the Weil-Petersson metric \cite{ar:Wol}, and McMullen helped to develop a more general framework for the so-called \textit{thermodynamic formalism} for making sense of this phenomenon \cite{ar:Mc}.
 It is therefore no surprise that the metrics studied in \cite{ar:ACR23} are intimately related to counting closed cycles on objects being parameterized by the Outer space, namely, (marked) metric graphs.